Abdelrhman-Ellithy/ellithium.github.io/docs/notifications/configuration.md

 # Notification Configuration

-The notification system is configured through the `src/main/resources/properties/config.properties` file.
+The notification system is configured through the `config.properties` file.
 This guide covers all available configuration options and their usage.

 ## Configuration File Location

 ```
-src/main/resources/properties/config.properties
+config.properties
 ```

 ## Basic Configuration